 Liquidity risk is the risk that the Company cannot meet its financial obligations associated with financial liabilities in full.
 The primary sources of liquidity for the Company are from cash raised from equity financing and future distributions from the Partnerships, which would be used to finance working capital and capital expenditure requirements, and to meet the Company's financial obligations associated with financial liabilities.
 Additional sources of liquidity are debt and equity financing, which may be used to fund additional operating and other expenses and retire debt obligations, if any, at their maturity.
+The Partnerships' financial obligations related to the finance receivables are non-recourse to the Company.

 The primary source of liquidity for the Partnerships is cash flows from the collection of finance receivables.
-As at June 30, 2017, the undiscounted cash flows arising from the finance receivables, excluding transaction costs, are as follows:
+As at September 30, 2017, the undiscounted cash flows arising from the finance receivables, excluding transaction costs, are as follows: